By Robert Morgan Fisher

 Gaze into The Audio Mirror.
 At the very least, getting comfortable with recording your writing makes you perform better at live readings.
 And, circling back to our original maxim (Read your work OUT LOUD), recording, listening and studying how your writing sounds/scans can only make you a better writer in the long run.

-Robert Morgan Fisher’s two-week online I2P Course, Be Heard!
-Recording and Uploading Your Writing, begins February 21.
+Robert Morgan Fisher’s two-week online class, Be Heard!
+Recording and Uploading Your Writing, begins June 11.
 Register here.